cosdata/cosdata-sdk-node/README.md

-# COSDATA Vector Store (Node.js SDK)
+# Cosdata Node.js SDK

-A TypeScript/JavaScript SDK for interacting with the COSDATA Vector Database API.
+A TypeScript/JavaScript SDK for interacting with the Cosdata Vector Database.

 ## Installation